Héctor Abad Faciolince: Columnist

 After college, he wrote in newspapers such as El Espectador and continued for more than 15 years.
 In Abad's writings, one can see his incisive character when writing about controversial subjects such as globalization, religion, corruption, etc. Jiménez confirms that one can see the reoccurring themes in Abad's columns, which are: rhetoric, personal themes, writing jobs, literary structures, phobias, science, against globalization, Medellín and religion.

-In the newspaper El Espectador, Abad publishes a weekly column where he clearly expresses his opinion.
+In the newspaper El Espectador, Abad publishes a weekly column where he expresses his opinion.
 By doing this, he allows one to see sections that talk about writing and grammar in the 21st century.

 Abad, in literature magazines like El Malpensante, exhibits his critical view of literature, what he considers to be a good writer and a good book.
 One can find articles like Por qué es tan malo Paulo Coelho, where one can infer things such as:

 If Coelho sells more books than all of the other Brazilian writers combined, then that means his books are foolish and elementary.
 If they were profound books, literarily complex, with serious ideas and well elaborated, the public would not buy them because the masses tend to be uneducated and have very bad taste.

 Abad does not try to be a best-seller but creates complete characters like Gaspar Medina in the novel Asuntos de un hidalgo disoluto, where one can see Medina's periodization of being an hidalgo and dissolute.
 Or, likewise, explain relevant themes like in his novel Angosta where it "takes elements of actual Colombian reality like poverty, subjects of economics and politics, subversive groups, etc. later for parody and exaggeration in the near future."